Society

 The Water Cycle and Society

-• Over-fertilization and toxic algal blooms in lakes and oceans when substances like phosphorus and nitrogen enter water as a result of human activity
+• Eutrophication and algae blooms in lakes and seas when substances like phosphorus and nitrogen are added to water due to human activities.

-• Persistent and toxic substances adversely affect our water.
+• Hard-to-degrade and hazardous substances in society negatively affect our water.

-• Climate change is expected to lead to more intense rainfall, an increased risk of floods, and pollution of the catchment areas used for obtaining drinking water.
+• Climate change is expected to bring more intense rainfall, increasing the risk of floods and pollution of water sources from which we collect drinking water.

 Sewage

 A functioning sewage system is fundamental to our health and environment.
-Its job is to transport and purify wastewater in an efficient, environmental, and sanitary way.
-In the Nordics, we have thousands of wastewater treatment plants to handle wastewater, and thousands of miles of sewer pipes.
+It efficiently and hygienically manages and purifies wastewater.
+In the Nordic region, we have thousands of treatment plants and hundreds of thousands of kilometers of sewage pipes.

-Cold drinking water is our most regulated product.
-We have access to it around the clock, directly through our faucets.
-There is approximately 326 million trillion gallons of water on earth, but only a small part of it is usable as drinking water.
-The average Swede uses 37 gallons* of water per person per day, and the use is roughly distributed like this:
+Cold drinking water is our most controlled food product.
+We have access to it around the clock, directly from the tap.
+There are approximately 1,400,000,000,000 trillion liters of water on Earth, but only a small portion is drinkable.
+In Sweden, we use an average of 140 liters* of water per person per day, distributed roughly as follows:

 60 liters for personal hygiene